plentymarkets/docs-raw/plentyInterface/Order.md

 ## Models<a name="order_currency_models"></a>
 ### Currency<a name="order_models_currency"></a>

 The currency model.
-The model includes information like ISO 4217 code and the related symbols as well as the countries that a currency is used in.
+The model includes information like the ISO 4217 code and the related currency symbols as well as the countries that a currency is used in.

 #### Namespace